devnithw/flower-exchange/README.md

 ## Modularized version (Improved)
 This is a modularized and optimized version of the `src/main.cpp` code.
 The individual objects are divided into their own modules.
 Also includes the funcitonality to give input and output filepaths using command line arguments.
+All the code for this version is included in the `modularized` folder.

 - `CSVHandler` class - Handles the reading and writing rows a CSV file.
 Has seperate methods for reading an entire CSV, writing headings to CSV and writing each order executed to a line in CSV.
 - `Order` class - This module contains the code for the Order object.
 Each row in the input CSV file is converted to an Order object and sent to the OrderManager for execution.